sensei-hacker/inavwiki/UAV-Interconnect-Bus.md

 ## Transactions on a bus

 Everything on a bus is coordinated by a master device (flight controller) and all transactions are organised in **slots**.
-There are at most 64 slots possible on a single bus.
+There are at most 32 slots (active devices) possible on a single bus.

 Master begins transaction with one byte.
-Highest two bits indicate a **command**, while lower 6 bits indicate a **SlotID**.
+Highest 3 bits indicate a **command**, while lower 5 bits indicate a **SlotID**.
 The rest of transaction depends on which command is being executed.

 A 2ms guard interval is mandatory between transactions and is used by all devices to reset internal state.
 First byte after guard interval is assumed to be a command from master device.